jakutis/mathopt/README.md

 # mathopt

-A JavaScript library of mathematical optimization methods
+A JavaScript library of mathematical optimization methods.

 ## Installation